kailash-manasarovar/statement/docs/timeline/2023/june.md

 ![Rainbows over Dénia](../../content/images/rainbows.png)

+- June 13th is Saint Anthony of Padua's day.

 !!! warning "Teachers and staff involved in gang stalking students at Dénia Conservatory"
     - You can find a list of current teachers and staff on the [conservatory website](https://portal.edu.gva.es/conservatoridenia/es/inici/).
     - As a taste of things to come in this story, hackers will create numerous fake X accounts using genuine pictures of teachers and staff in the profiles.